Skip to content

 About the Credit Card Payoff Calculator

 Credit card debt at 36-42% APR is the most destructive financial force in most Indian households.
-A ₹50,000 balance on a card charging 3.5% monthly that you pay only the minimum on will take over 4 years to pay off and cost ₹65,000+ in interest - more than the original purchase.
-This calculator shows you exactly how long payoff takes and how much interest you save by paying more than the minimum.
+A ₹50,000 balance on a card charging 3.5% monthly that you pay only the minimum on will take over 4 years to pay off and cost more than ₹65,000 in interest - exceeding the original purchase amount.
+This calculator shows you exactly how long payoff takes and how much interest you save by paying more than the minimum each month.

 Credit Card Payoff Calculation